 I’ve been reading about the history of steady-state cosmology lately.
-For this post, I will intersperse commentary into the text of an article by Helge Kragh which I have retrieved from arxiv and I am replicating here under fair use.
+For this post, I will intersperse commentary into the text of an article by Helge Kragh which I have retrieved from arXiv and am replicating here under fair use.
 The figures did not replicate properly, so see the original for those.
 For brevity, I’ve removed the bibliography and references.
-My comments are interspersed in a red italic font.
-I’ll highlight ideas similar or related to those in NPQG in a blue font.
+My comments are interspersed.

 Centre for Science Studies, Aarhus University, Denmark